 - California must be fiscally responsible and should not agree to any spending commitments beyond the grant period.

-California requested $100 million and was awarded $52.6 million, with $84 million originally intended for the Consortia.
-The lower award reduces the local funding to approximately 74 percent of the grant amount.
+In 2012, California requested $100 million and was awarded $52.6 million, with $84 million originally intended for local county grantees.
+The lowered award reduced the local funding to approximately 74 percent of the grant amount.
+In 2013, The U.S. Departments of Education and Health and Human Services awarded California an RTT-ELC supplemental grant award of $22.4 million, of which 83 percent went to the local grantees.

-California's RTT-ELC Federal Application was submitted to the U.S. Department of Education on October 19, 2011.
+The following is California's approved RTT-ELC Federal Application that was submitted to the U.S. Department of Education on October 19, 2011:

 - Governor's Letter to the U.S. Department of Education (PDF)